PlaidCloud/website/content/en/docs/tasks/_index.md

 <!-- overview -->

-This section of the Kubernetes documentation contains pages that show how to do individual tasks.
+This section of the PlaidCloud documentation contains pages that show how to do individual tasks.
 A task page shows how to do a single thing, typically by giving a short sequence of steps.